rossnelson/notes/talk.md

 **Dade**

 I like the fact that Jehovah's creativity is so endless.
-There are millions of identified species of living things on the earth and I just read that there might be 10 to 30 million more species scientists have not discovered yet.
+There are millions of identified species, of living things on the earth and I just read that there might be 10 to 30 million more species scientists have not discovered yet.

 **Ross**